Click Tabs to View Guidance by Letter

 Eisenberg vs. Montgomery County (Md.)
 Public Schools (1999) – Supreme Court rules that the school board could not deny a student’s request to transfer to a magnet school because of his/her race.

-Links, Inc. The: Founded in 1946 by Margaret Hawkins and Sarah Scott in Philadelphia, now based in Washington, a community-service group with 10,000 professional women of color in 274 chapters in 42 states and three countries.
-Formed to provide a chain of friendship among Black women, services to youth and families, and support of education and the arts.
+Links, Inc.: Founded in 1946 by Margaret Hawkins and Sarah Scott in Philadelphia, now based in Washington, a community-service group formed to provide a chain of friendship among Black women, services to youth and families, and support of education and the arts.

-lupus: Chronic disease that affects immunity.
-Normally, the body’s immune system makes proteins called antibodies to protect against viruses, bacteria and other foreign materials.
+lupus: A chronic disease that affects immunity.
+Normally, the body’s immune system makes proteins called antibodies to protect against viruses, bacteria, and other foreign materials.
 Lupus causes the immune system to attack healthy tissues and organs.
-It can harm various parts of the body, especially the skin, joints, kidneys, lungs, brain and heart.
-Lupus most often affects Black women.
+It can harm various parts of the body, especially the skin, joints, kidneys, lungs, brain, and heart.
+Lupus often affects Black women.

 Methodist Episcopal Church: American Protestant denomination whose initial progress in ministering to Black Americans was thwarted by segregationist policies.
-The term Methodist originated as a nickname applied to a group of 18th- century Oxford University students known for their methodical application to Scripture study and prayer.
-The nation’s principal Methodist body is the United Methodist Church, which was formed in 1968 by the merger of the Methodist Church and Evangelical United Brethren Church.
-It has 10 million members.
 The three major Black denominations are African Methodist Episcopal Church, African Methodist Episcopal Zion Church and Christian Methodist Episcopal Church.
 (See African Methodist Episcopal Church and African Methodist Episcopal Zion.)

-Middle Passage, The: The transatlantic voyages between Africa and the Americas that claimed the lives of approximately 1.8 million African slaves over a period of about 350 years.
-An estimated 12 million slaves were packed into slave quarters in the belly of ships.
+Middle Passage: The transatlantic voyages between Africa and the Americas that claimed the lives of approximately 1.8 million Africans over a period of about 350 years.
+An estimated 12 million Africans were enslaved and packed into the belly of slave ships.
 (See slavery.)

-Million Man March: Washington rally held on Oct.
-16, 1995, and organized by Nation of Islam leader Louis Farrakhan and the Rev. Benjamin Chavis to draw attention to the social conditions to Black men and to urge them to assume control over their lives.
-Some reports say approximately 900,000 Black men congregated on the Washington Mall; march organizers say over a million men were there.
+Million Man March: Washington, D.C. rally held on Oct.
+16, 1995 on the Washington Mall and organized by Nation of Islam leader Louis Farrakhan and the Rev. Benjamin Chavis to draw attention to the social conditions of Black men and to urge them to assume control over their lives.

 Million Woman March: Philadelphia march and rally held on Oct.
 25, 1997, and organized by community activists Asia Coney and Phile Chionesu and seeking to build coalitions within the Black community.
-An estimated 1.5 million Black women gathered on Philadelphia’s Benjamin Franklin Parkway for the event.
+The event was held at Philadelphia’s Benjamin Franklin Parkway.

 mixed: Sometimes used to describe a person who is biracial.
 Avoid the term in this context.
 (See biracial.)